triton-inference-server/fil_backend/README.md

   indicating that the model returns a single class ID for each sample.
 - `instance_group`: This setting determines whether inference will take place on the GPU (`KIND_GPU`) or CPU (`KIND_CPU`)
+- `cpu_nthread`: The number of threads to use when running prediction on the CPU.
 - `parameters`: This block contains FIL-specific configuration details.
 Note that all parameters are input as strings and should be formatted with `key` and `value` fields as shown in the example.